-Introverts have nothing against talking with other people — they are just not always ready for the conversation.
+Like I said, most introverts have nothing against other people — we’re just not always mentally ready for the conversation.
 Interacting with others requires a certain mood and being “charged up” with energy.
 It means leaving our favorite place — the internal dialogue in our minds.
-Sometimes introverts have a funny way to stay out of the spotlight or escape unnecessary conversations.
+Sometimes introverts have a funny way of avoiding the spotlight or escaping unnecessary conversations.
 A typical situation: You’re getting groceries.
-Everything is going smoothly as you meander around the store; everything is going smoothly, and life is good.

-That is, until you spy an acquaintance somewhere between the milk and the yogurt.
+Everything is going smoothly as you meander around the store.
+Then you spy an old acquaintance somewhere between the milk and the yogurt.

-If you’re an introvert, your first reaction might be to get away as fast as possible, before they see you.
-You feel like, “I just came here to get groceries, not to have conversations with people.”
-So you simply change your direction and pretend you didn’t need any milk.
+If you’re an introvert, your first reaction might be to get away as fast as possible, before this person spots you.
+You think: “I just came here to get groceries, not to have conversations with people!”
+So you simply change your direction and pretend that you didn’t need any milk.
 So much for tomorrow’s breakfast — but sometimes it’s a sacrifice introverts are willing to make!